Macron tells Putin he seeks to avoid war and build trust

 In London, a spokesman for British Prime Minister Boris Johnson said Russian concerns about potential NATO aggression were "fundamentally unfounded as NATO is a defensive alliance at its heart".
 He said Britain wanted to work with Moscow to provide it with reassurance on that point.

-German Foreign Minister Annalena Baerbock promised unequivocal support for Ukraine on Monday as she headed to Kyiv for her second trip in three weeks.

-Germany said last month it would send 5,000 military helmets to Ukraine - an offer derided by Kyiv's mayor as "a joke" as Ukraine seeks weapons to defend itself.
+European countries are heavily reliant on Russian energy, high prices for which are already fuelling inflation.
+European Central Bank chief Christine Lagarde warned last week of "geopolitical clouds" https://www.reuters.com/markets/europe/ukraine-clouds-horizon-europes-economy-2022-02-07 over the European economy.

+Ukrainian Foreign Minister Dmytro Kuleba said "a frank conversation" with Baerbock about weapons had found "both common ground and a draft solution" but did not give details.

-Germany has ruled out sending lethal weapons for historical reasons arising from its role in the world wars of the 20th Century, but Ukrainian Foreign Minister Dmytro Kuleba said he would raise the issue again with Baerbock.
+Germany has ruled out sending lethal weapons for historical reasons arising from its role in the 20th Century world wars.
+Kyiv's mayor last month derided https://www.reuters.com/article/us-ukraine-crisis-germany-idCAKBN2K01DZ an offer of 5,000 military helmets as "a joke".

-"Germany has repeatedly and publicly explained this decision.
-We consider these explanations regarding Ukraine to be unfair.
-We believe that there is a wider space for Germany to act," he said.
+Biden, a long-time opponent of Nord Stream 2, will make clear in his meeting with Scholz that the pipeline will not move forward if "Russia invades Ukraine in one way or another", a U.S. official said.

+Secretary of State Antony Blinken said meanwhile the United States and European Union were working to protect European energy supplies against shocks stemming from the crisis.

-Chancellor Olaf Scholz, who took office last year after 16 years of leadership by Angela Merkel, was due to meet Biden at the White House on Monday and will visit Kyiv next week.
+Scholz, who took office after 16 years of Angela Merkel's leadership, has been criticised for showing insufficient leadership in the crisis.

+He told reporters the West would act swiftly, decisively and in unity if Russia invades Ukraine, adding: "There will be a very high price to pay if Ukraine is attacked militarily."

-(Reporting by Reuters bureaux; writing by Mark Trevelyan and Peter Graff; Editing by Mark Heinrich and Alison Williams)
+(Reporting by Reuters bureaux; Writing by Mark Trevelyan, Peter Graff and Catherine Evans; Editing by Alison Williams and Mark Heinrich)

 By Michel Rose and Dmitry Antonov